fsavje/math-with-slack/README.md

 ## How do I install it?

-Download and run your platform's script.
+Download and run the script.
 Restart the Slack client.
 You're done!

 ### Mac and Linux